perfsonar/psconfig-web/docs/BUILDING.md

 ## Docker build

+Currently, the docker build is done manually.
+This should be added to Jenkins, but there are some. questions we'd have to answer first -- mostly, where do the finished images get pushed?

+There is a pscheduler docker build already, but that just build pscheduler in a docker container, then handles the RPMs as usual.
+In this case, the docker images are the build artifacts.
+Not sure how to deal with those.
+These scripts push to dockerhub.

+### Building

 1. Checkout the branch or tag you want to build
 1. Change to the docker deploy dir: